savetheclocktower/daubjs/README.md

     }
   },

-  // (other rules that consume opening braces)
+  // (other rules that consume opening braces, then…)

-  'meta: close bracket': {
+  'meta: close brace': {
     pattern: /\}/,
     replacement: "#{0}",
     after: (text, context) => {